mirandrom/py-bpe/README.md

 # py-bpe
-Pure python implementation of byte pair encoding (subword tokenization)
+Pure python implementation of byte pair encoding (subword tokenization).

+Focuses on:
+- Reversible tokenization/encoding;
+- Customizable and scalable learning of subword vocabulary from corpus;
+- Ease of use in downstream tasks;

 ## Examples